 How Long Do I Have to File a Claim?

 For any legal claim you might have to file, you should always keep in mind the relevant statute of limitations.
 Statutes of limitations function to limit the amount of time a given party has to file a claim based on a given incident.

 The basic statute of limitations for filing a brain injury action in Colorado is the same one that applies to other personal injury claims.
 This statute allows two years from the date of the injury to file your claim.
 If you do not discover the injury immediately, however, the time limit only starts to run on the day that you discover the injury.

 It is important to note that there are a few exceptions to these statutes that can extend the time limit.
 Many of these rules have fairly complex requirements.
-As a result, it is best to consult with an attorney about your case’s statute of limitations as soon as possible.
+As a result, it is best to consult with a Boulder brain injury attorney about your case’s statute of limitations as soon as possible.
 Your lawyer may find an applicable exception that gives you more time.

-How Can a Brain Injury Attorney Help Me?
+How Can a Boulder Brain Injury Attorney Help Me?

 An attorney who is experienced in representing victims of traumatic brain injury can help in many ways.
 Because of the potentially life-changing problems that occur with a traumatic brain injury, a skilled and knowledgeable brain injury attorney can assist victims with finding good medical care, connect them with recovery and counseling groups, coordinate with experts to help develop a life care plan and economic analysis that will determine the value of your claim.